 Basically, we would all choose to be pacifists.
 And like Martin Luther King counselled, we would rather resolve our differences with understanding, love, and moral reasoning.
 We will attempt these solutions first, whenever possible.

-deities and its rationalism might sway workers away from superstition.
-It is true that these lies and propaganda are able to sway many people, mostly because they never hear the other side.
+In the insanity that reigns, however, our movement acknowledges the usefulness of preparedness.
+It is too dangerous a world to be ignorant of the ways to defend ourselves so that we can continue our revolutionary work.
+Knowing a that these lies and propaganda are able to sway many people, mostly because they never hear the other side.
 Anarchism receives bad press and suffers as the scapegoat of every politician - Right or Left wing.
 Because a Social revolution is an Anarchist revolution, which not only abolishes one exploiting class for another, but all exploiters and the instrument of exploitation, "the State"; because it is a revolution for people's power, instead of political power, because it abolishes both money and wage slavery; because we are for total direct democracy and freedom, instead of politicians to represent the masses in Parliament, or the Communist Party; because we are for workers' self-management of industry, instead of government regulation; because Anarchists are for full sexual, racial, cultural and intellectual freedom, instead of sexual and cultural repression, censorship, and racial oppression - because of this, lies have had to be told that we are killers, rapists, robbers, mad bombers, the worst of the worst.